cristianvasquez/vault-watcher/README.md

 # Vault watcher

-Watches the vault for new commits to index the changes.
+Some one-shot utilities to index notes